oTSTo/Keyboard-Emulating-ESP32-S3/README.md

 ## WHAT YOU CAN CHANGE
 Inside the code you can change
 - The button pin for trigger the emulation
-- The name that the bluetoth device will have
+- The name that the bluetooth device will have
 - The message you will send
 - Ande the specific key you want emulate
 ```cpp